BetaHuhn/deploy-to-vercel-action/README.md

 - Automatically deploy every Pull Request
 - Comment on Pull Requests with a preview link
 - Create a deployment on GitHub
+- Assign custom dynamic domains to each deployment or Pull Request

 ## 📚 Usage